Korean Empire

-The Korean Empire, officially the Empire of Korea or Imperial Korea, was a Korean monarchical state proclaimed in October 1897 by King Gojong of the Joseon dynasty.
+The Korean Empire, officially the Empire of Korea or Imperial Korea in English and commonly called Taehan Cheguk in Korean, was a Korean monarchical state proclaimed in October 1897 by King Gojong of the Joseon dynasty.
 The empire lasted until the Japanese annexation of Korea in August 1910.

 During this period, Emperor Gojong oversaw the Gwangmu Reform, a partial modernization and westernization of Korea's military, economy, land system, education system, and various industries.
 In 1905, the Korean Empire became a protectorate of the Empire of Japan.
 After the Japanese annexation in 1910, the Korean Empire ceased to exist.

 History

 Formation

 Resistance against Korea having a tributary relationship with China increased in the 17th century.
 As the Ming dynasty was replaced by Qing dynasty, Western ideas entering Korea had caused anti-tributary sentiments to rise in Korea.
 Moreover, after the opening of Korea, members of the Gaehwa Party often declared independence from China, but China increased its interference in Korean affairs after the Imo Incident and Kapsin Coup.

 However, following the Japanese victory in the First Sino-Japanese War, Joseon won independence from the Qing dynasty.
 Proclaiming an empire was seen by many politicians as a good way to maintain independence.
 After Gojong of Korea returned from his exile in the Russian legation, many officials requested Gojong to proclaim an empire to strengthen the country, and build a firm framework as an independent state.
 Moreover, Gojong realized that Korea needed a new constitution to gain public support, and an opportunity to start drastic reforms.
 He established Gyo Junso to manage the reformed constitution.
 The Gyo Junso included all factions of Koreans, which impeded it from making notable achievements.
 The main conflict between the members was about the authority of the king.
 The Gyo Junso was dissolved in 1899, without having achieved success.

 In October 1897, Gojong was crowned in Hwangudan.
 The coronation included both Western style coronation and a traditional Asian one.
 Gojong named the new empire Daehan and changed the regnal year to Gwangmu, with 1897 being the first year of Gwangmu.
 Gojong implemented the constitution of the country in 1898, which gave the whole authority to the emperor.

 At first, most nations did not accept the proclamation of the empire.
 The negative foreign response to the new empire was due to the independence of Korea from foreign influence, which had dominated its political and economic landscape.
 Among foreign nations, Qing showed their opposition most explicitly.
 They regarded the formation of the Korean Empire as a more embarrassing event than the loss of the First Sino-Japanese War.
 Eventually foreign monarchs acknowledged Gojong as an emperor.